 On April 11, 2016, OSHA notified the U.S. Judicial Panel on Multidistrict Litigation that seven petitions requesting a review of the final rule were filed in six courts of appeals.
 These petitions were consolidated into a single lawsuit, which was rejected entirely by The U.S. Court of Appeals for the District of Columbia Circuit at the end of January 2018.

 Starting June 23, 2020, medical surveillance must be offered to employees who will be exposed at or above the action level for 30 or more days a year.
-It should be noted this is different then the medical surveillance that must be offered to employees exposed above the PEL for 30 or more days, which is already required.
+It should be noted this is different than the medical surveillance that must be offered to employees exposed above the PEL for 30 or more days, which is already required.

 With enforcement now underway, it is important to remember that the first step towards compliance with regulations is training.
 Proper training is an excellent way to ensure employees know best practices that keep them safe, and organizations are even required to provide silica safety training as part of the new standard.
 Luckily, online training courses offer a comprehensive up-to-date solution that minimizes the stress of complying with new regulations.